felix-bohlin/css-talk-2024/slides.md

 layout: image-right
 image: hell.png
 ---
-# Kill it with fire
+# KILL IT WITH FIRE

 <v-click>